elkorn/afronski.github.io/_posts/2015-10-05-sicp-in-clojure-chapter-4.md

 ;  ([3 4 5] [5 12 13] [6 8 10] [8 15 17] [9 12 15])
 {% endhighlight %}

-Talking about *backtracking*, we can again building on top of that concept, power our next *evaluator extension*.
+Talking about *backtracking*, we can again building on top of that concept power our next *evaluator extension*.
 We can use it for *logic programming* and it is described in the book as a last enhancement.

 #### Logic programming

 Book takes that concept as a last one, by implementing own version of *logic* engine in the *Scheme*.
 In *Clojure* and *ClojureScript* there is no point of doing that, because we have it in the set of additional libraries.
 It is called `core.logic` and it is delivered as a separate [library](https://github.com/clojure/core.logic).

 In prepared example we will take the most common problem when it comes to the *logic programming kindergarten* - simple genealogy questions.
-It may sound simple, but the provided *relations*, *facts* and *queries* will show the basic unification mechanism.
+It may sound simple, but the provided *relations*, *facts* and *queries* will show the basic unification mechanism:

 {% highlight clojure linenos %}
 (ns logic-example.core